david30-maker/slack-url-shortener/README.md

 # 📖 [Car_Collection] <a name="about-project"></a>

-Car_Collection application is a website application that allows users to add car brand, make reservation of any choice of car, delete car from collection of car and users can see a detail of any car.
+The Slackbot URL Shortener Rails App is a web application that allows you to shorten long URLs into more manageable and user-friendly short URLs right from your Slack workspace.

 ## 🛠 Built With <a name="built-with"></a>